CloudLabs-Samples/EduLabs/Demo/azure/astera/task3.md

 ## Task 3: End to End Use Case
-**Objective:** We have already familiarized ourselves with the basic features and interface of Astera Data Pipeline Builder and applied these skills to create a simple dataflow.
-Now let’s develop a more advanced dataflow and workflow to combine related information into a single dataset and transforming it to generate accurate insights for business analysis and decision making at DataTech.
+**Objective:**Objective: We have already familiarized ourselves with the basic features and interface of Astera Data Pipeline Builder and applied these skills to create a simple dataflow.Now let’s develop a more advanced dataflow and workflow to provide you with practical experience, we'll explore a scenario where DataTech Solutions aims to enhance customer insights, optimize marketing efforts, and improve operational efficiency through the integration and transformation of data.
+Additionally, they seek to automate these processes to ensure accurate, up-to-date data for strategic business analysis and informed decision-making.
+Let’s achieve this using Astera Data Pipeline Builder.

 ### Step 1: Advanced Dataflow